vilanovi/Proxy-Utilities/README.md

     // Commit all changes
     [proxyObject __commitChanges];

+Also, you can check the current changes by calling:

+    NSDictionary *changes = [proxyObject __changes];

+    // Set of keys that have been set to nil
+    NSSet *nillyfiedValues = [proxyObject valueForKey:AMProxyObjectCommiterNillyfiedValuesKey];

+    // Dictionary of key-values with the new values NSDictionary *changedValues = [proxyObject valueForKey:AMProxyObjectCommiterChangedValuesKey];

+###Example of use
 To understand what is exactly happening, just check the following lines:

     // Creating object